Azure-Samples/Microchip-SAM-IoT-Wx/SAM_IoT_Hub.md

 ### **Program the Plug and Play Demo**

+[IoT Plug and Play](https://docs.microsoft.com/en-us/azure/iot-develop/overview-iot-plug-and-play) enables solution builders to integrate IoT devices with their solutions without any manual configuration.
+At the core of IoT Plug and Play is a device model that a device uses to advertise its capabilities to an IoT Plug and Play-enabled application.
+This model is structured as a set of elements that define:

+- `Properties` that represent the read-only or writable state of a device or other entity.
+For example, a device serial number may be a read-only property and a target temperature on a thermostat may be a writable property

+- `Telemetry` which is the data emitted by a device, whether the data is a regular stream of sensor readings, an occasional error, or an information message

+- `Commands` that describe a function or operation that can be done on a device.
+For example, a command could reboot a gateway or take a picture using a remote camera

 1. Clone/download the MPLAB X demo project by issuing the following commands in a `Command Prompt` or `PowerShell`
     window: